The Pinkfong Company: Startup develops a strategy

-Success with Pinkfong and "Baby Shark"
+Success with Pinkfong and "Baby Shark" & BabyShark Boy Debut

 In August 2015, their big breakthrough occurred on YouTube with their popular character and brand Pinkfong, a magenta-colored animated fox, which was used in a "Baby Shark" song and dance video.
 It was launched in late 2015, and started going viral on YouTube in 2016, becoming the company's most popular series with 800 million views by September 2018.
 By 2018, the company reported 150 million people in 112 countries had downloaded its app.
+Baby Shark boy also known as Geonroung Park, made his debut on August 19, 2026, with "Wave" featuring Joohoney from Monsta X. Parts of the original music video of "Baby Shark" were used for his debut as he was the boy who starred in it.

 Finance and sales

 By 2014, the parent company, Samsung Publishing, was seeing an increased net profit from its new subsidiary The Pinkfong Company, and in 2017, Samsung Publishing sales were approximately $160 million.
 In 2015, SmartStudy's sales were 9.5 billion won (about US$8.5 million).
 In 2016, The Pinkfong Company's sales increased by 80 percent, due to revenue from YouTube and apps sales, to 17.5 billion won (about US$15.5 million), with overseas sales accounting for 65 percent.
 In 2017, The Pinkfong Company's sales were 27.2 billion won (about US$24,127,000) with an operating profit of 1.9 billion won (about US$1,685,000).

 In September 2018, Samsung Publishing's stocks "soared" by more than 76 percent after Pinkfong's Baby Shark song charted on the UK Top 40 at number 37.
 In November 2018, industry sources were predicting that The Pinkfong Company was preparing to go public in 2020, with CEO Kim the biggest shareholder with 23.1 percent stake and Samsung Publishing which owns 20.8 percent.